 Hercules' bulging baby boy journeys to the valley of the Hermus river and tattoos the evil king of Lydia with his bare fists.
 Muscleman Gordon Scott and Massimo Serato star in this mythic Italian adventure.
 Soundtrack: English (dubbed).
 Dubbed in English.

-Gordon Scott--star of countless gladiator and swashbuckler enterprises--plays a suave aristocrat, forced by law into letting mercenaries defend Venice from ruthless pirates.
-When the brigands disrupt his engagement party, Scott adopts the name "Lion of St. Mark," joins friends in tackling the invaders, and falls in love with a pirate queen.
+Gordon Scott--star of countless gladiator and swashbuckler enterprises--plays Venier, a suave aristocrat, forced by law into letting mercenaries defend Venice from ruthless pirates.
+When the brigands disrupt his engagement party, Venier adopts the name "Lion of St. Mark," joins friends in tackling the invaders, and falls in love with a pirate queen.
 Gianna Maria Canale, Alberto Farnese co-star.
 AKA: "The Marauder."
-Soundtrack: English (dubbed).
+Widescreen; Soundtrack: English (dubbed).
 Dubbed in English.

 Gladiator Of Rome [DVD](1963) DVD